The Figure of the Lord in the Book of Moses

 Thus is notable because verse 63 is likely hearkening back to Alma (if I remember correctly), where all things are said to be a witness of God.
 Verse 64 identifies this “Spirit of the Lord” and seems to identify this spirit as being either the same or similar to the “Spirit of God” mentioned in verse 65.

-Ch.
 6:66-68 (the end of the chapter) says, “And he heard a voice out of heaven, saying: Thou art baptized with afire, and with the Holy Ghost.
 This is the record of the Father, and the Son, from henceforth and forever; And thou art after the order of him who was without beginning of days or end of years, from all eternity to all eternity.
 Behold, thou art one in me, a son of God; and thus may all become my sons.
 Amen."

 Besides being perhaps slightly intertextual, this passage identifies the same speaker, still the “Lord” as “God” by declaring that we may all become “his” sons, after identifying Enoch as a “son of God” in the same sentence.

 In Chapter 7, Enoch talks face-to-face with the “Lord,” who has yet to be identified as anyone other than Heavenly Father.
-In Ch.
-7:13, it says, “And so great was the faith of Enoch that he led the people of God, and their enemies came to battle against them; and he spake the word of the Lord, and the earth trembled, and the mountains fled, even according to his command; and the drivers of water were turned out of their course; and the roar of the lions was heard out of the wilderness; and all nations feared greatly, so powerful was the word of Enoch, and so great was the power of the language which God had given him."
+In 7:13, it says, “And so great was the faith of Enoch that he led the people of God, and their enemies came to battle against them; and he spake the word of the Lord, and the earth trembled, and the mountains fled, even according to his command; and the drivers of water were turned out of their course; and the roar of the lions was heard out of the wilderness; and all nations feared greatly, so powerful was the word of Enoch, and so great was the power of the language which God had given him."

 This passage seems to identify the “word of the Lord” with the “language which God had given him,” or at the very least, I see no textual reason to believe otherwise.

-In verse 16, it says that the “Lord” dwells with his people, the same people that were previously (in Ch.
-7:13) identified as the “people of God.”
+In verse 16, it says that the “Lord” dwells with his people, the same people that were previously (in 7:13) identified as the “people of God.”
 I see no reason to believe that this is a mistake given the evidence I have provided thus far, and so this identifies these two terms as, once again, synonymous.

-Ch.
 7:17, in conjunction with everything thus far, identifies the “fear of the Lord” and “glory of the Lord” as belonging to the “Lord"/"God"/"Lord God."

 And the Lord called his people Zion, because they were of bone heart and one mind, and dwelt in righteousness; and there was no poor among them.